MTV (Canadian TV channel)

-MTV is a Canadian English-language discretionary specialty channel owned by Bell Media with the name and branding used under a licensing agreement with Paramount Global.
-The channel is devoted to talk, lifestyle and documentary programming, and also airs some scripted programming.
+MTV was a Canadian English-language discretionary specialty channel formerly owned by Bell Media subsidiary of BCE Inc. with the name and branding used under a licensing agreement with Paramount Global.
+Originally devoted to talk, lifestyle, documentary and scripted programming, the channel drifted towards programming sourced from its U.S. counterpart aimed at men ages 12-87 before the channel would wind down in 2024.

-The channel launched as Talktv in 2000, but was not as widely available prior to its relaunch in March 2006.
-Unlike MTV channels in the U.S. and elsewhere, the channel was restricted in its ability to carry music programming until 2015, due to conditions in the channel's licence issued by the Canadian Radio-television and Telecommunications Commission (CRTC).
+The channel launched as Talktv in 2000 by Bell Globemedia, but was not as widely available prior to its relaunch in March 2006.
+Unlike MTV channels in the United States and elsewhere, the channel was restricted in its ability to carry music programming until 2015, due to conditions in the channel's licence issued by the Canadian Radio-television and Telecommunications Commission (CRTC).
 Thus, the channel never used the "Music Television" tagline as its international counterparts did prior to 2010.
 Instead, MuchMusic had been launched in 1984 as the designated Canadian channel dedicated to mainstream music.

 As a former Category A service, MTV was required to be carried on the basic service of all digital cable providers across Canada.
-The channel was, and still is, typically offered optionally at the discretion of providers.
+The channel was typically offered optionally at the discretion of providers.

+On October 30, 2024, Bell Media announced that MTV Canada would be discontinued at the end of the year.
+The channel terminated on December 31, 2024.
+The sister network Much took over the programming of MTV Canada.

 History

 MTV in Canada before 2005

-CHUM Limited launched Canadian music channel MuchMusic in 1984, inspired by the success of MTV (which launched three years ago) in the U.S. CRTC genre exclusivity restrictions prevented MTV from either bringing its U.S. channel directly into Canada or launching a homegrown competitor.
+CHUM Limited launched Canadian music channel MuchMusic in 1984, inspired by the success of MTV in the United States.
+CRTC genre exclusivity restrictions prevented MTV from either bringing its American channel directly into Canada or launching a homegrown competitor.
 Instead, MuchMusic would acquire Canadian rights to MTV's programming.

 In October 2001, MTV partnered with Craig Media to launch MTV Canada as a digital cable channel.
 One of the conditions of licence was that a maximum of 10% of the schedule could be devoted to music videos and music programming.
 In 2003, CHUM filed a complaint with the CRTC alleging that MTV Canada was airing more music videos and music programming than allowed by its licence and had subsequently become competitive with MuchMusic.
 In Broadcasting Decision 2003-65, the CRTC found that MTV Canada was offering a music-based service rather than a broadly-based teen channel.
 Furthermore, the Commission found that MTV was broadcasting in excess of 10% music video clips and that MTV was not meeting its commitment to provide educational programming for teens, nor was it providing any programming from independent educational authorities.

 Craig was ordered to come into compliance with its broadcasting licence, but after CHUM purchased Craig in 2004, MTV Networks terminated the agreement with Craig as the contract had included a provision to cancel the agreement if there was a change in ownership.
 MTV Canada was subsequently rebranded as Razer from 2005 to 2008, when the channel was rebranded as MTV2 on August 1.